Which Online Sales Should You Prepare For?

 The original massive online sale falls on November 11 each year.
 Often called Singles’ Day, or 11.11, it started life as a counter celebration for Valentine’s Day among single Chinese university students.

 Online retailer Alibaba eventually popularised it as an online shopping event, which is now the biggest day for online retailers each year.
-They made US$38.4 billion (RM160 billion) in sales in 2019 – in one day!
+Despite being its slowest growth year, they still made US$84.5 billion (RM356.6 billion) in sales in 2021!

 Needless to say, Singles Day tends to offer the biggest discounts on the widest range of products.
 If there is one sale you should be saving up for, it would be this one.
 All major e-commerce retailers in Asia will be offering something for this event.